akeneo/pim-docs/cookbook/acl/define-acl.rst

 Define on each Controller Actions
 ---------------------------------

-You can define a resource for the controller itself and for each action as in the following example :
+You can define a resource for the controller itself and for each action as in the following example:

 .. code-block:: php